It’s Never About The Specifics

 The inconsistencies in your argument don't matter.

-What does their argument say about their view of the world, people, or the problem you’re facing?
+What does their argument say about their view of the world and the people in it.

 How can you empathise or make their argument with this in mind?